 - Sections 15 and 16 of the Interim Guideline to aspects of survey requirements applicable to Maori Land surveys (LINZG65703).

 The ‘survey purpose’ is a Landonline construct used to indicate the relevant tenure system and the most appropriate purpose available from a supplied list.
-To initiate the relevant business rules in Landonline and ensure parcels become current at the relevant time, a survey purpose of ‘Legalisation’ should be specified.
+To initiate the relevant business rules in Landonline and ensure parcels become current at the relevant time, a survey purpose of ‘Legalisation’ must be selected, including for CSDs that only create non-primary parcels.

 A new primary parcel in the CSD that is intended to be subject to a legalisation action should be assigned a parcel intent of ‘Legalisation’.